apache/fury-site/docs/guide/rust/external-types.md

 ```

 The concrete target list is closed and explicit.
 Each target can use an
-ordinary serializer, an external structural serializer, or a manual serializer.
+ordinary serializer, an external structural serializer, or a custom serializer.

 For `Arc<dyn Trait>`, the sync form requires the trait and listed targets to
 implement `Send + Sync`: